minh-hoque/codegen/README.md

 - **MongoDB Integration**: Persistent storage of questions and user progress
 - **Multi-user Support**: Handles concurrent users efficiently

+## 🚀 Workflow for Generating Coding Problems

+CodeGen employs a structured workflow to generate high-quality coding problems:

+1.  **Generate Question**:  The process begins with specifying problem categories and a theme.
+AI is then utilized to create a unique coding problem based on these specifications.
+2.  **Solve**:  After generating a question, the next step involves developing a solution.
+Users can opt to generate an AI-powered solution or create their own implementation.
+3.  **Format**:  To ensure code quality and readability, the solution code is then formatted.
+This step helps in adhering to coding standards and improves the overall structure of the code.
+4.  **Debug**:  Rigorous testing is crucial.
+The solution is validated using unit tests, and debugging assistance is provided to resolve any identified issues.
+5.  **Review**:  The final stage is a comprehensive review of the generated problem and its solution.
+This step ensures the correctness and quality of the coding challenge before it is finalized and saved.

 ## 🛠 Tech Stack

 - Python 3.13